myatthukyaw/finetune-clip/README.md

 This repo contains a training pipeline for fine-tuning OpenAI's CLIP model using PyTorch.
 It supports training on CIFAR-10 and custom datasets and integrates features like TensorBoard logging, custom transformations, and flexible configurations for training parameters.

-## Motivation

-CLIP is being used for various tasks ranging from semantic image search to zero-shot image labeling.
-It also plays a crucial role in the architecture of Stable Diffusion and is integral to the recently emerging field of large multimodal models (LMMs).
-This repo fine-tunes CLIP for classification tasks and benchmarks its performance against baseline classification models.

 ## Features
 - **Dataset Support**: CIFAR-10 and custom datasets.
 - **Model Selection**: